Boards & Committees

 IPRO ESRD Network of the Ohio River Valley

 Network 9 (IN, KY, OH)

 The Network Grievance Committee is an advisory panel to the Divisional Board (DB), composed of nephrology physicians, nurses, social workers, and patient representatives.
 The committee meets quarterly to review trends and advise strategies to support facilities and patients with preventing and resolving grievances in accordance with CMS procedures and Network policies.

-The PAC is comprised of ESRD patients and caregivers who assist in identifying and addressing barriers to obtaining quality healthcare from the perspective of ESRD patients.
+The Patient Facility Representative (PFR) Alliance is comprised of ESRD patients and caregivers who assist in identifying and addressing barriers to obtaining quality healthcare from the perspective of ESRD patients.
 The PAC meets bi-monthly and supports Network activities by assisting with the development of educational materials for patients and providing feedback on the effectiveness of beneficiary-related activities.

-A PAC member is either an ESRD patient, transplant recipient, care partner, or family member of a dialysis patient.
+A PFR Alliance member is either an ESRD patient, transplant recipient, care partner, or family member of a dialysis patient.
 PAC representatives act as the voice for ESRD patients and are passionate about improving the quality of life for their fellow patients.
-View our PAC Page for more information on joining or nominating a patient.
+View our PFR Alliance Page for more information on joining or nominating a patient.

 The Network Council is representative of the facility composition of each Network, and serves in an informational capacity.
 The Network Council includes a representative of each current Medicare approved end‐stage renal disease care facility.
 The Medical Director or the Administrator of each facility appoints representatives.
 Representatives are encouraged to participate in Network‐hosted webinars/conference calls and meetings to act as a liaison between the Network and facility.